Warriors' McCaw injured in scary fall as team beats Kings - WDEF

 Players for both teams eventually came to the floor as McCaw was placed on a stretcher and wheeled away with his neck stabilized.
 McCaw, who appeared to be trying to dunk, did a scissor kick in the air over Carter’s right shoulder before landing hard on his troublesome back.

-Kerr swore and was visibly frustrated and hollered “He knows better,” referring to Carter, before going out to the court to check on his second-year guard.
-Carter got close to McCaw and offered some words just before the stretcher was pulled away.
-The two teams then gathered in a huddle before the game resumed.
+Kerr swore and was visibly frustrated and hollered “He knows better,” referring to Carter, before going out to the court to check on McCaw.
+Carter, who approached the Golden State bench after the game to apologize, got close to McCaw and offered some words just before the stretcher was pulled away.

+“He felt bad about the situation and whatever happened,” Warriors center Zaza Pachulia said.
+“You could tell from his reaction and the expression from his face.
+Class guy.
+Obviously it was a freak accident.”

-Kevin Durant had 27 points, 10 rebounds and five assists in his first full game back from a rib injury.
-Durant had returned Thursday night against Milwaukee but got ejected just before halftime for using vulgarities.
+Golden State star Kevin Durant had 27 points, 10 rebounds and five assists in his first full game back from a rib injury.
+Durant returned Thursday night against Milwaukee but got ejected just before halftime for using vulgarities.

 Everything appeared peaceful outside Golden 1 Center, where police on horses and officers in riot gear surrounded the arena hours before tipoff.
 Protesters have joined hands at recent games following the shooting death by police of unarmed black man Stephon Clark on March 18.